Butler Community College: History

 In 1927, El Dorado Junior College was founded.
 The college name has evolved over the years: Butler County Junior College, Butler County Community Junior College, Butler County Community College (BCCC), then finally to its current name of Butler Community College.

 The college briefly came into the national spotlight in the late 2000s when one of its students was murdered.

 Jackie Vietti was school president from 1995 until her retirement in December 2012.
 In August 2013, Kimberly Krull became president of the college.

+In January 2025, Kimberly Krull retired and Dr. Jackie Vietti returned as Interim President.
+It was announced on April 28, 2025 that the new President is Tamara Daniel.

 College leaders

 During the first 40 years of the college, Butler's leaders were known as the dean.
 That changed in 1963, as Edwin Walbourn was named President when the school became a community college.